-OEP conducted a thorough inventory of the living woody plantings in July of 2009.
+OEP conducted an inventory of the living woody plantings in July of 2010 and conducted a full count of all woody plants within formerly mowed areas.
 A brief description of dominant woody vegetation at each of the four sites follows.
 Only those species meeting the ACOE's 50 individuals per acre criterion are listed.
 Also noted below is whether the number of dominant species meets the ACOE species diversity requirement (i.e. the minimum number of species that must be well represented, calculated based on the original number of species planted).

-- Reservoir North: Shadbush (Amelanchier Canadensis), silky dogwood (Cornus amomum), buttonbush (Cephalanthus occidentalis), highbush blueberry (Vaccinium corymbosum) and arrow-wood (Viburnum dentatum) are dominant.
+Reservoir North: Shadbush (Amelanchier Canadensis), silky dogwood (Cornus amomum), buttonbush (Cephalanthus occidentalis), highbush blueberry (Vaccinium corymbosum) and arrow-wood (Viburnum dentatum) are dominant.
 This meets the diversity requirement of five successful woody species for this site based on the original planting of seven woody species.
+Additionally, now that mowing has ceased, the number of red maples (Acer rubrum) that have volunteered make this a species that will likely be added to the list above in the next couple of years.

-While red maple (Acer rubrum) is also present in significant numbers on site due to volunteerism, until recently the majority of these plants were kept in check by mowing activities and as a result are not much bigger than seedlings. - Reservoir South: Common winterberry (Ilex verticillata), silky dogwood, arrow-wood and buttonbush are dominant.
+- Reservoir South: Common winterberry (Ilex verticillata), silky dogwood, arrow-wood and buttonbush are dominant.
 Therefore, this site contains all four of the woody species needed in numbers greater than 50 per acre to meet the vegetation success standards based on the original planting of five woody species. - White Oak: Pussy willow (Salix discolor), arrow-wood, silky dogwood, common winterberry and highbush blueberry are dominant.
-Additionally, red maple is a frequent volunteer species in this area; however, the individual plants are far too small at this point to be considered significant.
+Red maple is a frequent volunteer species in this area, and although their numbers are more than sufficient to qualify as dominant, many of the individual plants are still too small at this point to be counted.
+Buttonbush (Cephalanthus occidentalis) and green ash (Fraxinus pennsylvanica) are now nearly common enough to be counted as dominants as well.
 Eight species were originally planted on this site, although only five of these were planted in densities of 50 or more individuals per acre.
-Still, the five successful species match the requirement associated with eight original plantings and surpass the four that would be required if the calculation were based only upon the five species planted above the threshold density.

-• Central: silky dogwood, highbush blueberry, arrow-wood, and winterberry are dominant.
+Still, the five successful species match the requirement associated with eight original plantings and surpass the four that would be required if the calculation were based only upon the five species planted above the threshold density. - Central: silky dogwood, highbush blueberry, arrow-wood, and winterberry are dominant.
 Based on the original planting of six woody species, the four dominants remaining match the ACOE diversity requirement.

-As of the close of the 2009 monitoring season, many areas still fall short of both ACOE and DEP standards for plant densities and survival rates.
+As of the close of the 2010 monitoring season, some areas still fall short of both ACOE and DEP standards for plant densities and survival rates.
 The ACOE requirement of at least 350 trees per acre for proposed forested cover types is not applicable to any of the mitigation areas since no forested wetland was proposed.
 Presently, if calculated based upon raw wetland acreage rather than acreage of wooded wetland, only the Central mitigation site meets the ACOE vegetation success standard (i.e. at least 500 trees and shrubs per acre).
+If the acreage of planned open water and emergent marsh are removed from the calculation, however, all sites meet this criteria and three of them (Reservoir North, Central and White Oak) far exceed it.
+Although this distinction between plant communities is not made in the standard, it is assumed that such a density of woody plants would not be required in marsh or wet meadow community, for example, and so the distinction seems appropriate.
 None of the sites meets the DEP required 85% plant survival rate.